 5. Task-Based Instruction

 In Task-Based Instruction, a teacher designs tasks for students to complete.
 In order to complete the tasks, students need to meaningfully communicate in the target language (either by listening, reading a text, talking to a partner, etc.).
 Tasks are, ideally, based on real problems or situations that students might encounter in their every day lives.
-If you want to learn more, I recommend Mike Long’s book Second Language Acquisition and Task-Based Language Teaching or Neil Anderson and Neil McCutcheon’s book Activities for Task-Based Learning.
-You can listen to Bill VanPatten’s Tea with BVP episode “Tasks and Communication in the Classroom.”
+If you want to learn more, I recommend Mike Long’s book Second Language Acquisition and Task-Based Language Teaching or Neil Anderson and Neil McCutcheon’s book Activities for Task-Based Learning (I wrote a review of the book here).
+You can also listen to Bill VanPatten’s Tea with BVP episode “Tasks and Communication in the Classroom.”